asyncapi/diff/standard-format.md

 ## Working with patterned fields

-Since the AsyncAPI specifications allows the use of patterned fields, and these patterned fields differs from spec to spec.
+Since the AsyncAPI specifications allow the use of patterned fields, and these patterned fields differ from spec to spec.

-Therefore, to overcome this issue, we came up `*`.
+Therefore, to overcome this issue, we came up `*` wildcard.
 The `*` will match any pattern it will get.

 For example,